giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-08-21-drawing-a-maurer-rose-with-unity.md

 In this tutorial we will learn how to draw a [Maurer Rose](https://en.wikipedia.org/wiki/Maurer_rose) with a [LineRenderer](https://docs.unity3d.com/ScriptReference/LineRenderer.html) in Unity.

 ## Introduction
-Recently, I was watching a [Daniel Shiffman's](https://twitter.com/shiffman) video about Maurer Rose in that inspired me to try it on Unity.
+Recently, I was watching a video by [Daniel Shiffman] (https://twitter.com/shiffman) about Maurer Rose that inspired me to try it out at Unity.

-Now you should be thinking "What hell is a Maurer Rose?", well, I did not know too until watch [that video](https://youtu.be/4uU9lZ-HSqA).
+Now you must be thinking "What the hell is a Maurer Rose?", Well, I didn't know it until I watched [that video] (https://youtu.be/4uU9lZ-HSqA).

-Let see what Wikipedia say about:
+Let's see what Wikipedia says about:

 > A Maurer rose of the rose r = sin(nθ) consists of the 360 lines successively connecting the above 361 points.
 Thus a Maurer rose is a polygonal curve with vertices on a rose.

-The following gif shows the evolution of a Maurer rose (n = 2, d = 29°) from 1 point to 361 points.
+The following gif shows the evolution of a Maurer Rose (n = 2, d = 29°) from 1 point to 361 points.
 {% screenshot maurer-rose-sample.gif %}

 # Definition